gymrek-lab/LongTR/README.md

-GLDIFF    | Difference in likelihood between the reported and next best genotypes DSNP      | Total number of reads with SNP information PSNP      | Number of reads with SNPs supporting each haploid genotype DSTUTTER  | Number of reads with a stutter indel in the STR region DFLANKINDEL | Number of reads with an indel in the regions flanking the STR AB        | log10 of the allele bias pvalue, where 0 is no bias and more negative values are increasingly biased.
+GLDIFF    | Difference in likelihood between the reported and next best genotypes DSNP      | Total number of reads with SNP information PSNP      | Number of reads with SNPs supporting each haploid genotype DFLANKINDEL | Number of reads with an indel in the regions flanking the STR AB        | log10 of the allele bias pvalue, where 0 is no bias and more negative values are increasingly biased.
 0 for all homozygous genotypes
 FS        | log10 of the strand bias pvalue from Fisher's exact test, where 0 is no bias and more negative values are increasingly biased.
 0 for all homozygous genotypes